 - How do we get the relevance assessments?
-Do we really have to assess each of the 12'107 articles against each of the 60 queries?
-Such an approach is very labor intensive and not practical... - A better approach is the following one: rather than evaluating absolute performance, relative performance is sufficient.
-Assume each retrieval method returns a set of documents but misses one relevant answer.
-Clearly, that missed answer does not change the relative ordering of the methods.
+Do we really have to assess each of the 12'107 articles for each of the 60 queries?
+Such an approach is clearly too labor intensive to be practical... - A better approach is the following one: rather than evaluating absolute performance, relative performance is sufficient.
+Assume each retrieval method returns a set of documents but misses one important answer.
+Clearly, that missed answer will not change the relative ordering of the methods.
 We conclude from this observation, that the relative ordering of the methods only depend on the set of documents returned by any of the methods (the union of all results).
 This massively simplifies the approach.
 Furthermore, to avoid any bias in the relevance assessment towards one or the other method, each participant has to assess the results for a subset of the queries.
-In summary, the approach taken by INEX is: - The coordinator selects a collection, defines the queries (sometimes submitted by the participants), and sets an evaluation metric (usually precision/recall graphs) - Each participant evaluates all queries with its retrieval method, and submits its result lists to the coordinator - The coordinator then asks each participant to assess a subset of the queries against the union of returned answers of methods in the competition (typically this is well below a 1000 documents) - The assessment results are collected by the coordinator who then computes the performance value for each participant
+In summary, the approach taken by INEX is (and similar approaches are taken by other benchmarks): - The coordinator selects a collection, defines the queries (sometimes submitted by the participants), and sets an evaluation metric (usually precision/recall graphs) - Each participant evaluates all queries with its retrieval method, and submits its result lists to the coordinator - The coordinator then asks each participant to assess a subset of the queries against the union of returned answers of methods in the competition (typically this is well below a 1000 documents) - The assessment results are collected by the coordinator who then computes the performance value for each participant